stay·manual

 Put it where guests can copy it

 The simplest, most-overlooked fix: make the password copy-able.
-If your manual is a printed sheet, guests have to type it character by character — every typo chance compounds.
-If your manual is a mobile-first digital page with a copy-to-clipboard button next to the password, guests paste it in once and it works.
+If your manual is a printed sheet, guests have to type it character by character, and every typo chance compounds.
+If your manual is a digital page (designed for the phone in the guest’s hand) with a copy-to-clipboard button next to the password, guests paste it in once and it works.

 That single change cuts “WiFi isn't working” messages by more than the entire rest of the WiFi advice combined.
 Hosts who switch from printed manuals to QR-accessible digital ones consistently report it as the biggest single reduction in repetitive messages.